garysheng/faithwalk-os/why-i-believe-in-christ.md

 - Natural selection can function as a circular or tautological argument
 - The theory lacks predictive power except in simple circumstances
 - Complex biological structures appear to require coordinated changes that random processes cannot adequately explain
+- Evolution depends on the existence of life and cannot explain life's origin

+### The Systems Biology Problem
+*How the interdependence of biological systems defies gradualistic explanations.*

+As [John Lennox points out](https://www.youtube.com/watch?v=3gKCwldMZS8&t=5422s&ab_channel=AlexO%27Connor), we face a fundamental chicken-and-egg problem in biology: "You can't get DNA without a cell.
+You can't get a living cell without DNA."
+This systems biology challenge reveals the inadequacy of step-by-step evolutionary explanations for life's origin.

+Evolution, whatever it does or doesn't do, "depends on the existence of life to do anything.
+So it cannot be the explanation for life."
+The information systems within living cells—particularly the linguistic complexity of DNA that even Richard Dawkins acknowledges cannot be generated by random processes—point to intelligent causation rather than undirected natural forces.

 These limitations suggest the need for [alternative explanations](https://darwinthenandnow.com/understanding-evolution/theory-and-consensus/natural-selection/natural-selection-critics/) involving intelligent design.